-2.3.10 Setting the device driver and terminal definition file
+2.3.9 Setting the device driver and terminal definition file

-In order to use the interactive tools it is necessary to install a device driver.
+In order to use the interactive tools it is necessary to install a device driver for the screen.
 The device driver to use is ANSI.SYS which is supplied as part of DOS.
 It is likely that ANSI.SYS is already installed on your PC, if not the following is an example of the line which is required in your CONFIG.SYS file :-

-DEVICE=C:\dos\ANSI.SYS
+DEVICE=C:\DOS\ANSI.SYS